 A number of things are wrong.
 First, I’m standing in a field surrounded by darkness, my mind pulling the covers over its head and mumbling into its pillow.
-Second, I’m in Spain and it’s summer, yet frost dances along the grass and spiked yellow flames snarl into the air like crazed snake tongues at an all-night rave.
+Second, I’m in Spain and it’s summer, yet frost dances along the grass and flames snarl into the air like snake tongues at an all-night rave.

 Third, and most significantly, I’m about to climb into an oversized picnic basket that’s going to whisk me hundreds of metres above the earth with not so much as a seatbelt, a lifejacket or a parachute on hand.
-There’s not even going to be a well-groomed semaphore routine pointing out the nearest emergency exit.
+There’s not even going to be a well-groomed routine pointing out the nearest emergency exit.

-A man unfolds a giant tent, laying it in front of an industrial-sized hairdryer and we all wait.
+A man unfolds a giant tent, laying it in front of an colossal hairdryer and we all wait.
 The fabric billows slowly off the ground, air easing into its edges and rippling through to its tip.

 I’m surprised at how large it is.
 After only a few minutes, there’s space for men to walk inside, a chamber larger than a marquee that glows an eerie soft green.